saloniamatteo/smclib/README.md

 (NOTE: Obviously, `library.h` refers to a Library in this repository)

 ### Compiling Examples
-For every Library, at least one example file is included.
+For every Library, at least one Example file is included.

-If you want to compile all of the examples in the example folder, run:
+If you want to compile all of the Examples in the example folder, run:
 ```bash
 cd smclib/examples
 make
 ```

-If you just want to compile a single example, run:
+If you just want to compile a single Example, run:
 ```bash
 cd smclib/examples
 make [example]